 Freelancing has grown considerably in the last ten years.
-And while many contractors are based in the UK, many often will tender for contracts in various countries.
-So how do you win work internationally?
+And many UK contractors will tender for projects in various countries.
+So do you know how to win freelance contracts internationally?

 When systems engineer Aled Morsford secured a job at one of the world’s leading aerospace companies after completing university, he assumed he would be there for the long haul.
 This was the late 1980s, when having one career with one employer was seen as a typical pathway to success.

 Five years down the track, however, and the promised promotion and pay rise didn’t materialise.
 This was a problem for the goal-orientated Aled.
 He worked hard.
 He had the right qualifications.
 But taking a step back made him realise that things were unlikely to change anytime soon.
 It wasn’t until he successfully applied for a contractor role working under the umbrella of the same aerospace company in Saudi Arabia that his career really took off.

 “Spread your wings”, says Aled, when Freelance Corner asked him what advice he would give people considering thinking of contracting or freelancing across international borders.

 “You gain so much, and it’s not always something you’d immediately think to put on your CV.
 You learn about different cultures, different ways of working, different companies and how they work.”